Cleaning Antique Upholstery for the Holiday Season

 So you want to clean dad’s chair before the holiday comes in.
 We don’t blame you… it probably doesn’t smell great, and it looks a little worse for wear.
 But he loves it.
-So before you Google for “upholstery cleaning near me”, take some time to understand the basics of cleaning old or antique upholstery.
-You may find that upholstery cleaning isn’t as intimidating or challenging as you thought..
+So before you Google for “cleaning antique upholstery near me”, take some time to understand the basics of cleaning antique upholstery.
+You may find that cleaning antique upholstery isn’t as intimidating or challenging as you thought..

 First, a Warning: Don’t Beat Your Antiques!